Black Pepper Cream Gravy

 How to Store: Transfer the cooled gravy to an airtight container.
 It can be refrigerated for 3-4 days.

 How to Reheat: Reheat the gravy on the stovetop over low heat, stirring occasionally until warm.
 If the sauce is too thick, add a splash of milk or cream to achieve the right consistency.
 Alternatively, you can reheat the gravy in the microwave.
-Place it in a microwave-safe bowl, cover, and heat in short intervals, stirring in between until thoroughly heated.
+Place it in a microwave-safe bowl, cover it, and heat it in short intervals, stirring in between until it is thoroughly heated.

 Recipe Tips and Notes